 “I have spoken to groups large and small for more than 33 years about the photojournalism profession and in the process I have heard dozens if not hundreds of speakers attempt to motivate audiences with varied success.
 I have never heard a “regular guy” stand up in front of a crowd and Wow them as Les Rose can.
 The reason is immediately obvious: Les is over the top enthusiastic about his craft, his job and his career.
-He thinks all of his students should be as lucky as him and work for CBS News.
+He thinks all of his students should be as lucky as him and work for [a Professional News Organization].
 I wish I was as lucky as him. “

 “Les Rose is a fountain of knowledge.
 His seminars are some of the most informative.
 He taught me how to be a pro.”